anvovn/discordbot/README.md

 Once you've downloaded/cloned and opened up the files, locate the main.py file, in which you'll see that you need to insert a bot token in line 8.
 To get the bot token, go back to the Discord Developer page, and under the Bot tab, click Reset Token and copy it, then assign that value as a string for the TOKEN variable on line 8.
-You may also want to assign GUILD_ID in which you right click on your server's picture and click "copy id."
+You may also want to assign GUILD_ID in which you right-click on your server's picture and click "copy id."

 ```python
 ...